Skip to main content

 ScriptEventPurpose

-pre-compact.shPreCompactSaves active run state to a recovery file before context compaction
+pre-compact.shPreCompactSnapshots active run state to .trw/context/ before context compaction

-session-end.shSessionEndWarns if events were logged but trw_deliver was never called
+session-end.shSessionEndWarns if events were logged but trw_deliver was never called.
+Advisory only, never blocks

-stop-ceremony.shStopBlocks exit if delivery was skipped (max 2 blocks, then falls through)
+stop-ceremony.shStopBlocks exit if work was done with no reflection or delivery (max 2 blocks, then advisory)

 pre-tool-deliver-gate.shPreToolUseBlocks trw_deliver until trw_build_check has passed

-subagent-start.shSubagentStartInjects TRW protocol context and phase guidance into spawned subagents
+subagent-start.shSubagentStartInjects the abbreviated TRW protocol, active run context, and phase-specific guidance into spawned subagents

 This section shows the raw Claude Code registration format.
 Each event maps to an array of matchers, and each matcher contains a shell command and timeout.
 The TRW installer generates the equivalent configuration automatically for the clients you selected.